eclipse-archived/codewind-docs/docs/_documentations/che-setupregistries.md

 ## Prerequisite: Determining if you need an image registry

- The following scenarios in Codewind require you have an image specify which image registry is in use.
-Choose from the following:
+ The following scenarios in Codewind require you have an image specify which image registry is in use:

 - **Codewind for Eclipse Che running on a remote Kubernetes cluster to develop a Codewind style project** Configure Codewind with an image registry to push the application image to that specific image registry.
 When you run Codewind on Kubernetes for Codewind style projects, Codewind uses [`buildah`](https://github.com/containers/buildah) to build container images from Dockerfiles and to push the images to an image registry that you specify.